hashicorp/vault/website/source/docs/agent/index.html.md

 ## Configuration

-There is one currently-available general configuration option:
+These are the currently-available general configuration option:

-- `pid_file` `(string: "")` - Path to the file in which the agent's Process ID (PID) should be stored.
+- `pid_file` `(string: "")` - Path to the file in which the agent's Process ID (PID) should be stored

+- `exit_after_auth` `(bool: false)` - If set to `true`, the agent will exit with code `0` after a single successful auth, where success means that a token was retrieved and all sinks successfully wrote it

 ## Example Configuration